Qu1nel/Missing-Semester-Solutions/Lecture_2/Solution.md

-# Solutions of Lectures 2
+# Solutions of Lecture 2

 1. Read `man ls` and write an `ls` command that lists files in the following manner